JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

         -   <a href="#s4-6-5-plot-comparison-when-estimates-are-different"
             id="toc-s4-6-5-plot-comparison-when-estimates-are-different">S4-6-5 Plot
             Comparison when Estimates are Different</a>
+    -   <a href="#s4-7-other-test-portfolios-under-filtering"
+        id="toc-s4-7-other-test-portfolios-under-filtering">S4-7 Other Test
+        Portfolios under Filtering</a>
+        -   <a href="#s4-7-1-strength-of-each-component"
+            id="toc-s4-7-1-strength-of-each-component">S4-7-1 Strength of each
+            component</a>
 -   <a href="#s5-equity-cost-of-captial"
     id="toc-s5-equity-cost-of-captial">S5 Equity Cost of Captial</a>
     -   <a href="#s5-1-estimated-equity-cost-of-captial"